- provides professional services

 - drives coherent government messaging

 - proactively communicates with the public about government policies, plans programmes and achievements.

-To provide professional services, to set and influence adherence to standards for an effective government communication system, drive coherent government messaging and to proactively communicate with the public about government policies, plans programmes and achievements.
+To deliver effective strategic government communication; set and influence adherence to standards and coherence of message and proactively communicate with the public about government policies, plans, programmes and achievements.

-- Structure of GCIS.
-An organogram of GCIS is provided, linking to more information about GCIS units, with information about managers, functions and responsibilities of units.
+- Structure of the GCIS.
+An organogram of the GCIS is provided, linking to more information about GCIS units, with information about managers, functions and responsibilities of units.

-- Information on how to access information in GCIS, accompanied with the GCIS Access to Information Manual.
+- Information on how to access information in GCIS , including the Access to Information Manual.

 - History of GCIS.
 Information about the Comtask processes which culminated in the launch of GCIS.

-- Strategic documents related to GCIS’ mission and vision, such as the corporate strategy, annual reports and briefings to the Portfolio Committee on Communications.
+- Strategic documents related to the GCIS 's mission and vision, such as the corporate strategy, annual reports and briefings to the Portfolio Committee on Communications.

 - Procurement.
-Find latest tenders advertised and tenders awarded, tender procedures and information on the process to register as service provider for GCIS.
+Find latest tenders advertised and tenders awarded, tender procedures and information on the process to register as service provider for the South African Government.

-- Ministry to which GCIS reports, namely the Minister in the Office of The Presidency.
-Information is provided on the relevant minister, including contact information, a short profile and speeches and statements.
+- Ministry to which the GCIS reports, namely the Minister in the Presidency.
+Information is provided on the relevant Minister and Deputy Minister, including contact information, a short profile.